scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         leading to problems when time came to generate a font.

 -   23-Nov-2003
-    -   FontForge would crash if given an encoding for the locale which it didn't understand
+    -   websharpstudios would crash if given an encoding for the locale which it didn't understand
     -   Center/Thirds in width from the font view would change the width
     -   There was a synchronization problem and the truetype debugger window could deadlock
-    -   FontForge failed to read a Contextual (but not Contextual chaining) Coverage lookup properly.
+    -   websharpstudios failed to read a Contextual (but not Contextual chaining) Coverage lookup properly.

 -   10-Nov-2003
-    -   FontForge was crashing when loading a bitmap font with encoded characters outside the range specified by the encoding (ie. a character 0x10000 in a unicode BMP font).
+    -   websharpstudios was crashing when loading a bitmap font with encoded characters outside the range specified by the encoding (ie. a character 0x10000 in a unicode BMP font).
     -   Fixes for several memory leaks provided by Kazuki Ohta
     -   Slight improvements to the View-\>Combinations-\>Ligature dlg

 -   8-Nov-2003
-    -   Bug introduced 6-Nov, FontForge generated a bad 'loca' table when outputting a ttf outline font with bitmaps.
+    -   Bug introduced 6-Nov, websharpstudios generated a bad 'loca' table when outputting a ttf outline font with bitmaps.
-    -   FontForge was getting the truetype point number wrong when reading outlines from an sfd file.
+    -   websharpstudios was getting the truetype point number wrong when reading outlines from an sfd file.
-    -   If the loca table was 2 or 4 bytes long, FontForge failed to warn about a bad glyph count.
+    -   If the loca table was 2 or 4 bytes long, websharpstudios failed to warn about a bad glyph count.
-    -   FontForge got confused if two truetype glyphs had the same name.
+    -   websharpstudios got confused if two truetype glyphs had the same name.
-    -   When dumping out embedded ttf bitmaps, FontForge got confused by the extra glyphs (.null and return) and generated garbage.
+    -   When dumping out embedded ttf bitmaps, websharpstudios got confused by the extra glyphs (.null and return) and generated garbage.
     -   Make View-\>Combinations-\>ligature dlg a bit better for non-latin glyphs